1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 • Terrain: Mostly woodlands and fields—less technical, making it easier for beginners.

-• Weather: Not too?much snow early in the summer, making it accessible most of the year.
+• Weather: Not too much snow early in the summer, making it accessible most of the year.

 Brahmatal Trek